mohamad-tahan/Remote/README.md

 - For persistent storage (database), the app uses the [MongoDB](https://www.mongodb.com/) package which allows the app to create a custom storage schema and save it to a local database.
 - For real-time coding and file sharing, the app uses the [socket.io](https://socket.io/) package.
 - For the voice chatting, the app uses the [videosdk](https://www.videosdk.live/) package.
-- For the ChatBot, the app uses the [react-chatbot-kit](https://fredrikoseberg.github.io/react-chatbot-kit-docs/docs/ package.
+- For the ChatBot, the app uses the [react-chatbot-kit](https://fredrikoseberg.github.io/react-chatbot-kit-docs/docs/)package.
-- For sending emails, the app uses [emailJs](https://www.emailjs.com/)package.
+- For sending emails, the app uses [emailJs](https://www.emailjs.com/) package.

 <br><br>
 <img src="./readme/title5.svg"/>